Permafrost/Tundra/README.md

 tundra.file:writable($file);

 // writes or appends data (provided as a string, byte array or input stream)
-// to the given file
+// to the given file; if $file is null, a new temporary file is automatically
+// created
 tundra.file:write($file, $mode, $content, $encoding);
 ```